flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Talk

-Talk permissions are largely unrestricted but always try to use the minimum subset needed.
+Talk permissions are largely unrestricted, with the exception of `org.freedesktop.Flatpak` but always try to use the minimum subset needed.

 ### Filesystem access